Skip to main content

 What to Do if a Dog Bites You

 While the vast majority of dogs make good companions, some dogs are aggressive or fearful enough to bite.
-When a dog bites a person, it can be painful, traumatizing, and sometimes, even debilitating.
-Residents and dog owners in BC must follow a set of rules dictating the appropriate handling of a dog, both privately and publicly.
+When a dog bites a person, it can be painful, traumatizing, and, sometimes, even debilitating.
+Residents and dog owners in BC must follow laws dictating the appropriate handling of a dog, both privately and publicly.
 When these rules aren’t followed or the known risk of a dangerous dog is disregarded, owners can be liable for the health and financial damages a dog’s bite causes.
-Here’s what to do if a dog bites you.

 Seek Medical Attention